Hurricane Zeta: United States

 Hurricane watches were issued for eastern and central coastal Louisiana and coastal Mississippi.
 A tropical storm watch was also issued for areas east of Intracoastal City to Morgan City, Louisiana, as well as coastal Alabama.
 Storm surge watches were issued for the entire area as well.
 The western part of watches and warnings were trimmed as the storm approached and the forecast track became better established.
 Inland tropical storm warnings were issued as far north as southern Virginia.
 Two tornado watches were ultimately issued for this storm; they stretched from southeast Louisiana into southwestern Georgia.
 As the storm began to merge with a cold front, winter weather advisories were issued for inland New England with the threat of accumulating snow causing problems on roads.

 Louisiana

 On October 26, Louisiana Governor John Bel Edwards issued a state of emergency for the entire state.
 The town of Grand Isle issued a mandatory evacuation on October 27 as a voluntary evacuation was ordered for Jean Lafitte that same day.
 Tulane University moved classes to virtual learning on October 28, while also closing health centers on campus.
 Cleco employed more than 200 new workers to help restore power in the aftermath of Zeta.
 Several national park units were shut down to weather the storm.

 Mississippi

 Mississippi Governor Tate Reeves declared a state of emergency ahead of Zeta on October 28.
 This was preceded by Hattiesburg and Forrest County's emergency declarations which were issued on October 27.
 Schools in Pascagoula, Gautier, Biloxi, and Long Beach were closed on October 28 and 29 although schools in Pascagoula and Gautier only had early releases on October 28.
+On October 26, the entire Mississippi section of the Gulf Islands National Seashore shut down in preparation of the hurricane.